Remodeling an Old House: What to Know

 Types of home additions

 The footprint and square footage of the existing old house—and how much lot space you have around it, in the back, or to one side—determine how much you can add on.
 There are formulas in local zoning laws that calculate buildable space, with setbacks—how close to the front of the lot and neighboring property lines the building can be placed.
 Here are your options.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Add space by building out